kmlee0314/oa4j/Project/MqttDriver/ReadMe.txt

 *) Copy the oa4j/Bundle to your project bin directory

-*) Copy the directories bin,config,dplist to your project directory
+*) Copy the directories of this project to your project directory

 *) Import the JavaDrv.dpl file with the ASCII Manager from the dplist directory